Carreau/phd-dissertation/parts/part3.rst

     : distance between beads (distance between traps + displacement of beads from the trap center) as a function of time.
 First part of each graph (green curve, yellow back) represents the approach phase.
-Middle part (orange on white) correponds to the relaxation phase, and right part (blue on pale yellow) is the retraction.
+Middle part (orange on white) corresponds to the relaxation phase, and right part (blue on pale yellow) is the retraction.
 Shown data is a subsample of around 1 of every 1000 points acquired.
-We can see on the second graph that the bead displacement on their respective trap is small compared to the dissplacement of the trap and justify the approximation of a probe bead speed equal to the probe trap speed.
+We can see on the second graph that the bead displacement on their respective trap is small compared to the displacement of the trap and justify the approximation of a probe bead speed equal to the probe trap speed.